 Alternative London offers pay-what-you-want walking tours of East London that highlight the area’s history and culture, including the street art that covers everything from the sidewalks to the rooftops.
 Led by local street artists, the two-hour tour focuses on the stunning visuals around Brick Lane, including hyper-realistic portraits by C215, tiny sculptures that sit on street signs and Belgium muralist ROA’s giant “Crane” piece.

 11. Look at historic artifacts at the British Library’s Sir John Ritblat Treasures Gallery

 In addition to its main collection of more than 150 million works, British Library in the St. Pancras area is also home to the free Sir John Ritblat Treasures Gallery.
 It hosts 200 gems, like handwritten lyrics to The Beatles’ Help, sketches by Leonardo da Vinci and an 11th century manuscript of Beowulf.
-Now until August 5, don’t miss the library’s free exhibit Karl and Eleanor Marx which features original documents written by the political theorist and his daughter, as well as a first edition of the Communist Manifesto (it’s only one of 25 in the world).
+Now until September 1, don’t miss the library’s free exhibit An Unsuitable Game for Ladies: A Century of Women’s Football.

 12. See Victorian paintings at the free Guildhall Art Gallery